 On the UK stage he has performed both Count Almaviva and Figaro in Le Nozze di Figaro, Don Giovanni (title role), Marcello in La Bohème, Sharpless in Madama Butterfly, as well as Guglielmo ànd Don Alfonso in Cosi fan tutte.

 He made his debut at the Opéra de Rennes as Fiorello Il Barbiere di Siviglia and returned in the same production at the Opera houses of Rouen and Tourcoign.
 He has appeared at the Nationale Reisopera in The Netherlands as Marchese d’Obigny La traviata and Blazes The Lighthouse, and for International Opera Productions as Dr Falke Die Fledermaus and Dancairo Carmen.

 As part of the cultural Olympiade at the Purcell Room, Kris created the roles of Schade/Mr Bata in the world-premiere of Emily Howard’s Zatopek!, and the leading role in Philip Venables’ Unleashed.

-As a prize winner of the Armel International Opera Competition, he created the role of Headmaster in Parody by Kerek Gabor, for Plzen JK Tyl Opera, and appeared live on ARTE from the Erkel Theatre in Budapest.
+As a prize winner of the Armel International Opera Competition, Kris created the role of Headmaster in Parody by Kerek Gabor, for Plzen JK Tyl Opera, and appeared live on ARTE from the Erkel Theatre in Budapest.

->> please contact the agency to get Kris BELLIGH's most recent bigraphical details and headshots.
+>> please contact the agency to get Kris BELLIGH's most recent biographical details.